cfpb/design-system/docs/pages/setting-the-foundation.md

 section: guidelines
 jumplinks: Working together, Beginning a project
 variation_groups: []
-eyebrow: Community-centered design
+eyebrow: Equity-centered design
 status: Proposed
 description: >-
-  <p class="lead-paragraph">Before we’re able to design equitable and inclusive
+  <p class="lead-paragraph">Before we’re able to design useful products for the
-  products for the people and communities we serve, we must first <b>turn our attention to the ways in which we work.</b></p>
+  people and communities we serve, we must first <b>turn our attention to the ways in which we work.</b> </p>

   ![Illustration of people working together](/design-system/images/uploads/equity_design_setting_the_foundation.png)